Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Side-Channel Trojan Design and Insertion

 A dual-sided constraint guides the attacker's effort: he/she has to induce a discernible amount of dynamic power (i.e., to increase the effectiveness of the attack) while increasing leakage power as little as possible (i.e., to avoid detection).
 In this sense, not only the RO-based SCT structure has to be carefully planned, but a decision has to be made as to when exactly will the trojan be triggered.
 Our approach is to not allow the trojan to compete with the dynamic power consumption of the crypto core.
 Therefore, when the core is actively working, the trojan is silent and the RO is not switching.
 When the crypto core is idle, the trojan is triggered.
 For this reason, our proposed SCT trojan has a Trigger signal that is connected to the ``done'' signal coming from the crypto core, which marks the end of a cryptographic operation.

 When triggered, the SCT connects a set of the leaking bits per clock cycle in the RO until all the $N_{key}$ bits from the crypto key are leaked.
 Thus, our SCT requires a connection to the system clock and reset, a trigger signal, and the crypto key.
 Its architecture is illustrated in Fig.~\ref{fig:trojan_ins}, consisting of three blocks: clock divider (DV), the trojan controller (TC), and the RO.
+Notice that our SCT does not required any additional external connections (i.e., I/Os or pads).
+All of its signals are connected to existing wires of the target circuit.
+The invasive portion of our attack is the insertion of new cells and routing wires.
+Thus, the original logic of the target circuit remains unaltered.

 The DV is responsible for dividing the frequency, as the name suggests.
 This feature is interesting for two reasons: there are scenarios when the attacker wants to slow down the speed at which bits are leaked, thus giving him/her control over the amount of time the attack will take.
 In other scenarios, the crypto core operates at a frequency that the trojan controller cannot match, so to avoid timing violations in the HT itself, clock dividing proves useful.
 Thus, the clock\_sct signal is either connected directly to the system\_clock or to the DV.
 The TC is responsible for enabling the RO and for connecting the leaking bits to the RO.
 The RO starts running when the enable signal is asserted; its operating frequency is controlled by the select signals S0 and S1 (see Fig. \ref{fig:ro_example}).

 To reduce the detection probability and increase the attack's feasibility, the SCT has to be customized for each targeted circuit.
 Therefore, the SCT is designed with size and power constraints.
-The size constraint is set as a percentage of the target circuit size, and the power, on its turn, is a percentage of the target circuit's idle power.
+The size constraint is set as a percentage of the target circuit size.
+The power constraint is a percentage of the target circuit's idle power.
 As the size and power constraints are set by analyzing the circuit's physical characteristics, the attacker has to acquire such information from the layout.
 According to the flow detailed in Fig. \ref{fig:trojan_ins}, the layout is inspected as follows:

 \begin{itemize} \item[] \textbf{Netlist extraction:} since the attacker only holds the layout, a gate-level netlist has to be extracted.
 Such effort is considered a trivial task for an expert IC designer, demonstrated in \cite{gds_to_gnetlist}.